 The most popular thing to do in the Bronx on a Sunday is attending mass to see a Gospel choir.
 I won’t deny it is touristy, but it’s fun.

 You are better off reserving your tickets if you intend to see the choir.
-This tour here also goes to the rest of the Bronx, including Apollo Theater and Columbia University.
+This Harlem Gospel tour also goes to the rest of the Bronx, including Apollo Theater and Columbia University.

 Get A New York Pass

-The New York Pass may be a convenient way to save on attractions during your 5 days in New York, for which you’d also be getting skip the line access.
-Most of them also come with a Metro Card, which is convenient to move around town.
+The New York Pass may be a convenient way to save on attractions during your 5 days in New York.
+This literally is an attraction pass that you get just once and that is quite convenient if you intend to visit a lot of attractions in the city.
+It also gives you a public transport card, which is convenient to move around town.

 Where to stay in New York